Nyungwe Forest – the largest Montane Rainforest in Africa

-Besides Chimpanzee Tracking, you can also track the Gray-Cheeked Mangabeys and the Runwenzori Colobus Monkeys in Nyungwe Forest.
-The Colobus Monkeys can often be sighted in large groups of up to 300 Colobus Monkey, quite a chatter and quite the sight.
+Besides Chimpanzee Tracking, you can also track the Gray-Cheeked Mangabeys and the Ruwenzori Colobus Monkeys in Nyungwe Forest.
+The Colobus Monkeys can often be sighted in large groups of up to 300 Colobus Monkey, quite the chatter and quite the sight.

 AS you track any primate group you will most likely spot some other monkeys along the trek such as L’Hoest’s Mountain Monkey, Owl Faced Monkey, Mona Monkey and Blue Monkeys, to name a few.

 Nyungwe Forest is Primate Country and you can track Chimpanzees, Gray-Cheeked and Colobus Monkeys in the ancient forest.

 The Ngyungwe Forest Canopy Walk is the first Tree-Top Forest Canopy Walk in East Africa and the third in all of Africa.

 The Canopy Walk is an activity not to be missed in Rwanda.
 If you are coming to Rwanda to trek Mountain Gorillas add a couple of days and include Nyungwe Forest and definitely make the Canopy Walk a part of your Safari Itinerary

 The canopy walk is 50 meters above the ground – that can be dizzying heights for some, you see the monkeys roam around in the tree tops – Birds who are are flying above you but below you and a splendid view of the massive Nyungwe Forest.
 Simply an amazing sight.